Ph.D. Candidate · Experimental Condensed Matter & Spintronics

 Research

-Sensors · 2024 · First author
+Equivalent magnetic noise spectra from the extended-field-range paper Sensors · 2024 · First author

 Extended-field-range PHE sensors